jarviscanada/jarvis_data_eng_PranshuPatel/sql/README.md

       FROM cd.bookings
   );
 ```
-#### Question: Facilities with member fee less than 1/50th of monthly maintenance
+#### Question 7: Facilities with member fee less than 1/50th of monthly maintenance

 How can you produce a list of facilities that charge a fee to members,
 and that fee is less than 1/50th of the monthly maintenance cost?